Head-to-Head Comparison

 - –Dyna AI is an add-on cost ($475/year vs $399/year base)

-- –AI features are newer and less mature than purpose-built CDS platforms
+- –AI features are newer and less mature than dedicated CDS platforms

 - –Shared decision-making tools (DynaMed Decisions) require separate licensing